 take part in experiences and a project to develop self-confidence and to become more well-rounded

-an independent, self-directed 4,000 word academic research paper on topic of interest in an approved DP subject area
+an independent, self-directed (up to 4,000 word) academic research paper on topic of interest in an approved DP subject area

 3. Students must NOT have any academic misconduct such as cheating, plagiarism, etc.

 Q. Can I be a full IB diploma candidate and still be a member of ROTC, Band, or Leadership?

 A. Yes.
 The MHS administration and DP Leadership are developing a flexible schedule model that allows you to do both.